hoangsonww/DocuThinker-AI-App/README.md

 - **Document Upload & Summarization**: Upload PDFs or Word documents for AI-generated summaries.
 - **Key Insights & Discussion Points**: Generate important ideas and topics for discussion from your documents.
 - **AI Chat Integration**: Chat with an AI using your document’s original context.
+- **Sentiment Analysis**: Analyze the sentiment of your document text.
+- **Different Languages Summarization**: Generate summaries in different languages.
+- **Content Rewriting**: Rewrite or rephrase your document text based on a specific style.
+- **Actionable Recommendations**: Get actionable recommendations based on your document text.
+- **Voice Chat Integration**: Chat with the AI using voice commands for a hands-free experience.
 - **User Authentication**: Secure registration, login, and password reset functionality.
 - **Responsive Design**: Seamless experience across both desktop and mobile devices.
 - **Profile Management**: Update email, password, and view document history.